 Every year, the Rhineland region of Germany plays host to the Rhenish Carnival season.
 The first modern Rhineland Carnivals can be traced back to 1823, when Cologne founded The Carnival Club.
 It was initially a way of expressing opposition to the ruling powers through mockery and parody.
 Humour and costumes remain a key feature of the modern day festivities, with light hearted parody still very much at the heart of the parades and shows.

 The start of the Dusseldorf carnival (karneval) season is signalled by the awakening of the Hoppeditz, the carnival figurehead, at 11 minutes past the 11th hour on the 11th of November.
-Events run for several months up until the culmination of the season on Rose Monday (Rosemontag), which this year takes place on March 3rd.
+Events run for several months up until the culmination of the season on Rose Monday (Rosemontag), which takes place on March 4rd 2019.

 February and March is when the celebrations truly step up a gear.
 The largest parade in the region takes place in Cologne, where up to 1.5 million people line the route.
 Dusseldorf, however, is the place to be if you want to sample the complete carnival experience.